Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 <br>
 <br>

-First lets create a table to store some data into.
+First let’s create a table to store some data into.
 This will be the table targeted in our Snowflake task.

 {% highlight SQL %}
 CREATE DATABASE MYTASKEXAMPLES;